 Get Up Early Enough

 It’s tempting to hit the snooze button and catch a few more minutes of sleep.
 But, unfortunately, it’s even harder to set the alarm early enough that you have plenty of time for everything you want and need to get done.
 I get it.
-If you’re not a morning person, moving up the alarm by 30 minutes to carve out a little extra time can be tough.
-Trust me, though, after the first few mornings, and it’s not nearly as hard as you think and something you’ll quickly get used to.
+If you’re not a morning person, moving up the alarm by 30 minutes to carve out a little extra time can be challenging.
+Trust me, though, after the first few mornings, it’s not nearly as complicated as you think, and you’ll quickly get acclimated.

 Not finding the car keys is suddenly a major crisis because it could cause you to be late for work and the kids tardy at school.
 Remember, your morning sets the tone for the rest of your day.
 If you start chasing down on time and things, that’s likely how you’ll spend the rest of your time.

 Getting up early enough, on the other hand, puts you ahead of the game.
 You’re in control.
-You can take care of everything that needs doing calmly and still have time for the important things you want to work on.
+You can take care of everything that needs doing calmly and still have time for the essential things.
 In short, getting up early enough sets you up for an amazing, productive, and creative day.

 If you are a night owl, you may prefer to create after everyone else has gone to bed.
 But, then, adopt these suggestions to a nighttime routine for your time to craft.